Reconstruction of dynamical systems from data without time labels: Methodology

-where $P$ is the probability distribution function of $\mathbb{P}$ and $\tmmathbf{t} \sim \mathbb{P}$.
-That is, we employ the frequency to approximate the proportional length of a trajectory segment.
-Undoubtedly, the segmentation process may encounter failure owing to the overlapping and twining conformation of trajectory, which we defer to further work.
-Empirically, we discern that Agglomerative clustering exhibits heightened robustness against noise, and as such, our experimentation is based on this clustering technique.
-We encapsulate the trajectory segmentation methodology in Algorithm \ref{alg:TS} and illustrate the segmentation results for several systems in \ref{cluster}.
+where \(n_l\) is the element number, \(t_0^l\) is the initial time, $t$ is the observation time of the original trajectory and $P$ is the probability distribution function of $\nu_{t}$.
+We use the frequency to approximate the proportional length of each trajectory segment.
+It should be noted that the segmentation process may occasionally fail due to overlapping and intertwined trajectory configurations—a matter we reserve for future investigation.
+The trajectory segmentation methodology is summarized in Algorithm \ref{alg:TS}, and the segmentation results for several systems are presented in Fig~\ref{cluster}.

+It is important to note that for the reconstruction problem of a single long trajectory, the segmented observation intervals do not overlap.
+Consequently, we employ a single neural network to approximate the solution functions for all segments concurrently, thereby leveraging the continuity inherent in neural networks.